MengyuWu/ADB-HW2/README.txt

 document sample for the category and its document frequency (the count stored in the summary TreeMap), or number of docs in the sample that contain that word.
 Additionally, the specifications in Part 2b) are met by .....

-The samples and summary are cleared after outputting the summary in preparation for the next category level.

-Classification/getWordsLynx.java is almost identical to the one included in the assignment instructions, and the functionality is identical to what was specified in the instructions - it converts an HTML doc to lowercase, treats any character not in the English alphabet as a word separator, and returns the set of words that appear in the document.

 5) Your Bing account key (so we can test your project) L5ZA7UJt279Hm0QcBPu50yHHWRS1ZNzlifvHTiK5onw